BoranSekeroglu/OSTEO_MODELS/README.md

 multimodal.h5 --> Saved final model and weights for MRI multimodal Model,

+multimodal.py --> Python program for testing CT and MRI images for Osteoporosis as multimodal.

+trainable_multimodal.py --> trainable multimoal model.

 Note: The architectures of the UNIMODALCT.py and UNIMODALMR.py are same as in trainable_model.py, and the architecture of multimodal model includes two unimodal paths for CT and MRI images separately.